-In drafting the factual issues in dispute, the parties must state issues as ultimate facts, rather than evidentiary facts.
+In drafting the factual issues in dispute, the parties must state issues in ultimate fact form, not in the form of evidentiary fact issues.
 The issues of fact should track the elements of a claim or defense on which the jury will be required to make findings.